jakub-stastny/dotfiles/README.md

 ## Install new server

 `curl https://raw.githubusercontent.com/jakub-stastny/dotfiles/master/.scripts/dotfiles/server.install | sh`
-# TODO: change to js/dev
+# TODO: this is now in the dev repository, not in dotfiles.
+Fix the link.

 installation scripts describe